gatsbyjs/gatsby/packages/gatsby-source-wordpress/README.md

         // If true, then the plugin will source its content on wordpress.com using the JSON REST API V2.
         // If your site is hosted on wordpress.org, then set this to false.
         hostingWPCOM: false,
-        // Indicates wether you use JWT Authentication.
-This assumes the use of the plugin "JWT Authentication for WP REST API" (https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/)
-        useJWT: false,
         // If useACF is true, then the source plugin will try to import the Wordpress ACF Plugin contents.
         // This feature is untested for sites hosted on Wordpress.com.
         // Defaults to true.